MorrisAnderson Orderly Wind Down of Steel Service Center After Steel Prices Drop

 - MorrisAnderson led an aggressive realignment and was able to successfully manage cash for 9 months, eliminate the loan over-advance, and attempt to engineer an option for a successful return to profitability.

-- Given continued weakness in steel pricing and continued decline in sales, an orderly liquidation became the only practice option.
+- Given the continued weakness in steel pricing and continued decline in sales, an orderly liquidation became the only practice option.

 - MorrisAnderson was able to successfully assist with the Company’s liquidation process and fully pay off the Senior Lender and provide additional recovery to the Unsecured Creditors.